tetthys/wrap/README.md

 # Wrap

-> Minimal Result-like wrapper with map/filter/reduce for iterable values (PHP 8.3+).
+> Minimal Result-like wrapper with fluent map/filter/reduce and conditional helpers for PHP 8.3+.

 ---